 ESO Involvement in ALMA

 The Atacama Large Millimeter/submillimeter Array (ALMA), an international partnership of the European Organisation for Astronomical Research in the Southern Hemisphere (ESO), the U.S. National Science Foundation (NSF)> and the National Institutes of Natural Sciences (NINS) of Japan in cooperation with the Republic of Chile.

 ALMA is coordinated and operated by the Joint ALMA Observatory (JAO) in Chile on behalf of the three executives.
 The European executive is represented by ESO, which also hosts the European ALMA Regional Centre.
 The other partners North America and East Asia are represented by NRAO and NAOJ, respectively.

 The ALMA Regional Centres (ARCs) provide the interface between ALMA and the Science Communities of the three regions (Europe, North America and East Asia).
 The scientific communities of the ESO member states are supported by the European ARC.
 The European ARC consists of a network of nodes distributed throughout Europe that are coordinated by a central node located at ESO.
 The ARC is the point of contact for any type of user support, from first aid with proposal preparation to optimally exploiting ALMA data.

 The ALMA Science Portal

-The ALMA Science Portal is the main ALMA web resource for the Science Community.
-It contains all the information and software necessary to prepare observing proposals, access data through the Science Archive (not yet available) and reduce ALMA data.
+The ALMA Science Portal is the main ALMA web resource for the entire ALMA Science Community.
+It contains all the information and software necessary to prepare observing proposals, access data through the Science Archive (not yet available) and to reduce ALMA data.
 You will need to register with the ALMA Science Portal in order to submit a proposal, access proprietary data or contact your ALMA Regional Center via the ALMA Helpdesk.